Generating Synthetic Computed Tomography for Radiotherapy: SynthRAD2023 Challenge Report: Material and methods

 We used Kendall's $\tau$ correlation coefficient \citep{kendall1938new} between the approaches to analyze the effect of ranking approach choice.
 This coefficient quantifies the correlations between the ranking approaches outlined in section \ref{subsec: ranking method}, assessing the similarity in the relative ordering of elements across different rankings.

 In addition, we investigated the stability of the final rankings at a patient level, as recommended by \cite{wiesenfarth2021methods}.
 This involved implementing bootstrapping to examine variations in the ranking positions of all teams.
-The ranking process was iteratively applied to 1000 bootstrap samples, with each sample comprising 120 patients randomly selected from the test set.
+The ranking process was iteratively applied to 1000 bootstrap sets.
+Each bootstrapping set consisted of 120 randomly selected patients from the test set, with patients potentially being selected more than once.
 The MeanThenRank approach was employed to rank the teams by first normalizing the metric values based on the best and worst average performance of that metric per bootstrap sample.